Ozark IntelligenceOZARKINTELLIGENCE

 How We Keep It Compliant

-Before any healthcare engagement starts, we run a full compliance checklist: BAA with the client, BAA with every AI platform, HIPAA-eligible messaging for text reminders, encrypted storage for documents, and audit logging on every automated action.
+Before any healthcare engagement starts, we run a full compliance checklist (the same one you can read end-to-end in our HIPAA AI Implementation Checklist): BAA with the client, BAA with every AI platform, HIPAA-eligible messaging for text reminders, encrypted storage for documents, and audit logging on every automated action.
 If a client's compliance officer wants to review our architecture, we hand them a complete documentation package.

 Getting Started Without the Headache

-The fastest path is our AI Quick Win at $2,500.
-For healthcare practices, that's typically patient intake digitization — the automation that delivers the most immediate, visible time savings.
+The fastest path is our AI Quick Win.
+For healthcare practices, that's typically patient intake digitization: the automation that delivers the most immediate, visible time savings.
 We handle the BAA paperwork, the technical setup, the compliance documentation, and the staff training.
 Your team's involvement is a kickoff meeting and a training session.

 See How AI Works in Healthcare